-After that, we came down fast, had some evening tea at Sari village and sped our bikes to Chopta.
+After that, we descended quickly, had some evening tea at Sari village and sped our bikes all the way to Chopta.
 The sun was setting fast.

-‘Dude, today we will even ride on a rope”.
-We stopped at Dugalbitta, had some tea again and enquired about the track ahead by the tea vendor.
+We stopped at Dugalbitta, had some tea again and inquired about the track ahead by the tea vendor.
 He advised us to stay there itself for the night as it was almost impossible to go ahead.

 But, we were determined to go to Chopta.
 After a little discussion among themselves, we decided we would leave our bikes there itself and trek the 7-8 km of road in the night itself.
 We estimated that in the worst possible case, we would reach Chopta by 10 o’clock.